JAYAPRABHAGOKULKUMAR/Linux-learning/README.md

 # Introduction to Linux and Unix

-Welcome to the *Introduction to Linux and Unix* course.
-This video-based module provides a foundational understanding of operating systems, specifically focusing on Unix and Linux.

 ## 🎯 Learning Objectives

-After completing this video, you will be able to:

 - Explain what an Operating System (OS) is.
 - Describe the origins and evolution of Unix and Linux.